Pet Dentistry in Rancho Murieta, CA

 Professional dental cleanings for pets are much more thorough than what can be accomplished at home.
 Our dental procedures include a comprehensive approach designed to thoroughly assess and treat your pet’s oral health.

 Unlike human dental visits, pet dental cleanings require general anesthesia to ensure your pet remains comfortable and still during the procedure.
+We understand that some pets may be nervous or anxious patients, which is why we take extra care to ensure their comfort when they undergo anesthesia.
 This allows our veterinarians to perform a complete examination, take dental X-rays, and clean both above and below the gumline where harmful bacteria grow.

-During your pet’s dental cleaning at Murieta Pet Hospital, we handle the following:
+During your pet’s dental appointment at Murieta Pet Hospital, we handle the following when performing dental procedures:

-• Conduct an oral examination to check for abnormalities, growths, or other issues
+• Conduct an oral examination to check for abnormalities, growths, broken teeth, or other issues

 • Take dental radiographs (X-rays) to evaluate tooth roots and bone structure